CristianaLazar/mlops-bird-classification-project/reports/README.md

 The experiments conducted involved testing various image resizing parameters (224 and 384) and augmentation strategies.
 Analyzing how these factors impacted the key metrics was key to optimizing the models for accuracy.

 Also, the project compared different model sizes: one larger for cloud-based deployment and a smaller one for on-device applications.
-This differentiation was essential to envistigate weather an on-device model was viable without sacrificing too much model performance.
+This differentiation was essential to invistigate whether an on-device model was viable without sacrificing too much model performance.
 Below is an image showing the effects of these varying parameters and strategies on the model's performance.

 ![Training and Validation Metrics](figures/val_metrics.png)